TarikBaba115/smart-document-processing-system/README.md

 ## Docker

-Build the image from the `Repository` folder:
+Build the image from the root folder:

 ```bash
 docker build -t document-processing-app .